otrevizo/CEIS320_Mobile_Device_Devel/README.md

 You can use a Windows PC, an Apple Mac, or a computer running Linux.
 You have three options to run Android Studio and do the labs.

 <ul>
 <li> CEIS320 Azure Labs: A Virtual Machine (VM) created for each student by the school.
 This is the official approach.
-Student receive instructions on Canvas and via email from the school.</li>
+Students receive instructions on Canvas and via email from the school.</li>
 <li> VirtualBox VM: Use a VM running as host running Linux on your computer.</li>
 <li> Install Android Studio directly on your computer.</li>
 </ul>